fschimpf/graf2il/README.md

 1. Create a control graph in JGrafchart.
 2. Use the Compile-Button in JGrafchart to find any errors.
 3. Save the project as an .xml-file
-4. Invoke graf2il: python graf2il.py <your-control-sequence.xml> awl
+4. Invoke graf2il: python graf2il.py "your-control-sequence.xml" awl
-5. graf2il creates the file <your-control-sequence.awl>
+5. graf2il creates the file "your-control-sequence.awl"
 6. Start Step7, create a new project for any S7-200 PLC.
-7. Go to File-Import and choose the file <your-control-sequence.awl>
+7. Go to File-Import and choose the file "your-control-sequence.awl"
 8. Download the program to the PLC and test...